 - Some graduate programs may ask for a writing sample, although this is not common.
-Some programs may also allow you the option without requiring a writing sample. - o If you have written a literature review, research proposal, or honors thesis, these are prime options for writing samples. - o If you have written a research project for a class, you could also consider this for a writing sample. - O not submit creative writing for your writing sample, instead focus on writing you have done related to the field of psychology.
+Some programs may also allow you the option without requiring a writing sample. - If you have written a literature review, research proposal, or honors thesis, these are prime options for writing samples. - If you have written a research project for a class, you could also consider this for a writing sample. - Do not submit creative writing for your writing sample, instead focus on writing you have done related to the field of psychology.

-Diversity Statement/Diversity Essay/Personal History Statement
+Personal History Statement

-- o Programs may request a personal history statement or diversity statement.
-Programs will usually give specific instructions about what they are looking for in these statements, so read the instructions carefully if they are given. - These statements may be used to apply on your behalf to relevant fellowships or funding at the university, so be sure to set aside the appropriate time and effort to write your statement thoughtfully. - o For diversity statements, you may be asked to discuss your commitment to principles like diversity, equity, and inclusion.
-In this case, you can use community service or other activities as evidence of your commitment.
-You can also discuss how you would add diversity to the department by providing a new perspective, if you think that's the case.
+- Programs may request a personal history statement.
+Programs will usually give specific instructions about what they are looking for in these statements, so read the instructions carefully if they are given. - These statements may be used to apply on your behalf to relevant fellowships or funding at the university, so be sure to set aside the appropriate time and effort to write your statement thoughtfully. - You can use your life experience including community service or other activities as evidence of how your experiences make you well qualified for the program.
+You can also discuss how you would contribute to the department by providing a new perspective, if you think that's the case.